bronzdoc/pupo/README.md

 ##Pupo
-Just a little lamp environment to experiment with puppet.
+Just a little environment to experiment with puppet.

 #Configuration
 <code>vagrant up</code>